Ballani/adidas_CodeChallenge/TestManagement_Task.md

     3.3 Which mindset and attitude would you look for in your team?
-        1. An open and optimistic attitude toward team situations
+        1. An open and optimistic attitude towards team situations
         2. Trust and cooperation
-        3. Resiliency and self-sufficiency
+        3. Reliable and self-sufficient

 ## Block 4: Test Process
     4.1 How would you identify the test scenarios and test cases needed?